 The site is located within the 3km of the Rodborough Common SAC site where Stroud District Council has adopted an interim strategy.
 Each new dwelling is required to pay £200 per dwelling to contribute to projects that relieve the recreational pressure on the designated site.
-This has been secured through a S106 Unilateral Undertaking.
+A condition requiring the submission of a mitigation strategy is recommended.